Did You Fail to Register As A Sex Offender?

 Under N.J.S.
 2C:7-2 of the New Jersey Criminal Code, you are required to register as a sex offender in cases involving child molestation, rape, criminal sexual assault, criminal sexual contact with a minor and statutory rape.
 Instituted under Megan’s Law, failure to register as a sex offender is a serious offense of the third degree that can result in three to five years in prison.
-Further, under 2C:43-3, the sentencing judge may order you to pay fines and restitution, or require you to pay a fee to the New Jersey Sex Crime Victim Treatment Fund under 2C:14-10.
-Consequently, failure to register as a sex offender can create a number of legal and financial complications.
+Further, the sentencing judge may order you to pay fines and restitution or require you to pay a fee to the New Jersey Sex Crime Victim Treatment Fund.
+Consequently, failure to register as a sex offender can create several legal and financial complications.

-If you’ve failed to register as a sex offender or have already been arrested for failing to register, contact New Brunswick sex crimes defense attorney, Jack Venturi, today to learn how we can help you.
+If you have failed to register as a sex offender or have already been arrested for failing to register in New Brunswick or Middlesex County, seek guidance from our sex crimes defense attorney at Jack Venturi Law.

-The criminal defense law office of Jack Venturi Law advises and represents clients who fail to register as sex offenders with regard to convictions for:
+Our criminal defense attorney at Jack Venturi Law advises and represents clients who fail to register as sex offenders.

 If, for whatever reason, you move and fail to register as a sex offender in your new location, it’s essential that you seek legal representation immediately.
 If you step forward of your own will and notify the court of your mistake, it’s more likely the charges and sentence against you will be reduced, if not dismissed.

-However, if you wait until the court discovers that you haven’t registered as a sex offender, you face harsher penalties and may incur additional fines as mentioned above.
-As such, stepping forward is your best option, especially with the help of our sex crimes attorneys who understand how the court views a failure to register as a sex offender and what can be done to minimize the consequences of that failure.
+However, if you wait until the court discovers that you haven’t registered as a sex offender, you face harsher penalties and may incur additional fines.
+As such, stepping forward is your best option, especially with the help of our sex crimes attorney who understands how the court views a failure to register as a sex offender and what can be done to minimize the consequences.